Starcounter/Docs/guides/network/middleware/README.md

 ```
 {% endraw %}

-Since `PartialToStandaloneHtmlProvider` wraps the actual response from the handler, it will also have the HTTP status code that was returned.
+Since `PartialToStandaloneHtmlProvider` wraps the actual response from the handler, it will have the HTTP status code of the response.

-When building Starcounter applications the way that is advised, the two above middleware classes should always be provided in order to send HTML that can be parsed to the client.
+When building Starcounter applications the recommended way, use the two middleware classes mentioned above to send complete HTML documents to the client even if the handler returns Typed JSON classes.

 This is how it should look: